ranyehushua/migrating-nx-monorepo-to-jest/README.md

    module.exports = {
      //...
      setupFilesAfterEnv: ['../../../test-setup.ts'],
-     globals: {
-       'ts-jest': {
-         diagnostics: false
    }
-     }
-   }
    ```

    We're adding the `setupFilesAfterEnv` property and pointing it to our global setup file.
-We're turning off `ts-jest` diagnostics because Jest throws errors when it encounters our custom Jasmine matchers in our `test-helpers` library.
-If we convert these to custom Jest matchers we can eventually turn diagnostics back on.

-   We could probably technically move `snapshotSerializers` to the global `jest.config.js`, but by default Nx includes them in the local Jest config files because to support multi-platform monorepos.
+   `snapshotSerializers` can be removed from the jest.config since we have it in the global `jest.config.js`, but by default Nx includes them in the local Jest config files because to support multi-platform monorepos.

    The file should look like something like this when you're done: